alshedivat/al-folio/_pages/projects.md

 description:
 nav: true
 nav_order: 1
-display_categories: [work, fun]
+display_categories: [post-doc, phd]
 horizontal: false
 ---

 <!-- pages/projects.md -->

 Research is the back-bone of an academic scientist's work.
-My research program is focused around the principles of popualtion biology, quantiative genetics, and ecology.
+My research program is focused around the principles of popualtion genetics, quantiative genetics, and ecology.
 I use various tools and methods from the fields of statistics, molecular biology, and chemistry to investigate evolutionary and ecological questions, most of which are in a conservation context.

-For years, I've been intriqued by chemical ecology and the genomic architectures of genes, transcripts, and proteins which translate information into phentypes that perform work in a plant.
+For years, I've been intriqued by chemical ecology and the genomic architectures of genes, transcripts, and proteins which translate information into phentypes that perform work.
 At a basic level, I apply the methods of evolution, ecology, and molecular biology to understand biological change.

 Currently, my portfolio is focused on the conservation of Hemlocks (*Tsuga*), Walnuts (*Juglans*) and I'm developing projects in orchid conservation focused on *Isotria*.
-I work on the development of genome annotation tools (EASEL), meta-analyses, and any project that combines plants, data, and good statistical modelling.
+I work on the development of genome annotation tools (EASEL), meta-analyses, and any project that combines good statistical models and biological data.

 <div class="projects">